-Table 7.31: Operation Attribute Values (Sheet 2 of 2)
+Table 7.28: Operation Attribute Values (Sheet 2 of 2)

-VALUE DESCRIPTION Complete The QueueEntry elements selected by QueueFilter SHALL be stopped and remain in the Queue With QueueEntry /@Status = "Completed".
-ProcessRun /@EndStatus and NodeInfo /@Status of the XJDF that represents the queue entry SHALL be set to "Completed" and the XJDF SHALL be delivered to the URL as specified by QueueSubmissionParams /@ReturnJMF.
-Hold If QueueEntry /@Status is "Waiting", QueueEntry /@Activation SHALL be set to "Held".
-The "Hold" Operation SHALL NOT be applied to QueueEntry elements with a @Status other than "Waiting" or an @Activation other than "Active".
-If @GangPolicy is other than "NoGang", a held QueueEntry retains its respective gang data but SHALL NOT influence execution of other QueueEntry elements that are in the gang.
-Move The position of the QueueEntry elements selected by QueueFilter SHALL be modified.
-The position of a QueueEntry SHALL NOT be modified unless @Status = "Waiting" or @Status = "Held" .
-QueueEntry elements can either be set to a specific position within the Queue or positioned next to an existing QueueEntry .
-QueueEntry / @Priority SHALL be set to the value of QueueEntry / @Priority of the entry that precedes it, after it has been repositioned.
-Remove The QueueEntry elements selected by QueueFilter SHALL be removed from the queue.
+VALUE DESCRIPTION Remove The QueueEntry elements selected by QueueFilter SHALL be removed from the queue.
 The Remove operation SHALL NOT be applied if QueueEntry [@Status = "Running" or @Status = "Suspended"].
 Resume The QueueEntry elements selected by QueueFilter shall be resumed.
-If QueueEntry/ @Activation = "Held" , QueueEntry/ @Activation SHALL be set to "Active" If QueueEntry/ @Status = "Suspended" , QueueEntry/ @Status SHALL be set to "Running".
+If QueueEntry/ @Activation = "Held", QueueEntry/ @Activation SHALL be set to "Active" If QueueEntry/ @Status = "Suspended", QueueEntry/ @Status SHALL be set to "Running".
 If @GangPolicy is other than "NoGang", a resumed QueueEntry joins its respective gang.
-SetGang QueueEntry/@GangName of the items selected by QueueFilter shall be set to the value of @GangName.
-The "SetGang" operation shall not be applied unless @Status = "Waiting".
+SetGang QueueEntry /@GangName of the items selected by QueueFilter shall be set to the value of @GangName.
+The SetGang operation shall not be applied unless @Status = "Waiting".
 Suspend The QueueEntry elements selected by QueueFilter SHALL be suspended if its QueueEntry/@Status is "Running".
 Its QueueEntry/@Status is set to "Suspended".
 Whether other queue entries can be run while the queue entries remain suspended depends on implementation.
 The "Suspend" Operation Command message has no effect on QueueEntry elements with a @Status other than "Running".